meditationstuff/protocol_1/index.md

 * content warning nihilism adjacent: Nothing protects against impermanence.
 No way out, no later, all joy is here.And then, ironically, you can perhaps truly play for the first time.
 And also if you have more time for responsibilities, or whatever that enable play, because you are doing less things that are trying to do a perhaps impossible thing etc #somethingwrongwiththis
 * Misconceiving/&#8203;misembodying, like you need to generate a feeling or imagery of immensity, in order to conceive of something big.
 The sort of optimization and correction of this is a similar thing to naturalization.
 Also, where the future is CF no elsewhere.
 No else  when no self.
 These latter are sort of more broader conceptualization versions of kind of reconsider re-reconceptualization of phenomenology.
 Inc how goals phenomenologically, and work (dictated) #maybeaddtosectiontodo
 * no elsewhere no elsewhen
+* #sectiontodo I should be more explicit about what i mean by emptiness because it's such a translation of such a buddhist word and i use it a lot unlike lots of buddhist stuff. specifically phenomenological experience of emptiness and implications of it being a thing. i guess i do tie it to provisionality which is probably very orienting. also how nonstandard is this usage etc.